Maryland Income Tax Calculator

 What is the local income tax in Maryland?

 Maryland counties and Baltimore City impose a local piggyback income tax in addition to the state tax.
-Local rates range from 2.25% (several counties) to 3.2% (several counties including Montgomery and Prince George's).
+Local rates range from 2.25% (Wicomico County) to 3.20% (several counties including Montgomery and Prince George's).
 You pay local tax based on your county of residence on the last day of the tax year.
+The 2025 legislation raised the maximum rate a county may set from 3.20% to 3.30%, but the highest rate currently in effect is 3.20%.
 Local rates are listed on the Maryland Comptroller's website.

 How does Maryland's standard deduction work?